versiobit/better-i18n-for-svelte/README.md

 SEO focused library for multi-language SvelteKit sites.

+> [!NOTE]
+> This library is no longer maintained.
+I recommend using Paraglide JS.
+Maybe it will be possible to implement a similar UI based editing experience with it in the future.

 Core features:

 * In-place editing of i18n messages via web brower in development mode.